iSynthetica/serverless/README.md

 ## Install Google
 - Go to Google console
 - There is a dropdown near the top left of the screen (near the search bar that lists your projects).
 Click it and select "Create Project".
+    1. Set Project name to MB Funnels BE API
+    2. Set project ID to mb-funnels-be-api
 - Go to the API dashboard, select your project and enable the following APIs (if not already enabled):
     1. Google Cloud Functions
     2. Google Cloud Deployment Manager